tsredanovic/emby-webhooks/README.md

 A message template for each event must be located inside the `templates` directory with the following naming syntax: `{Event}.txt`.

 Default templates are provided for some events as described in the [Events](#events) section.
-Each of them can be customized (or new one added) to your liking by following the Jinja's [Template Designer Documentation](https://jinja.palletsprojects.com/templates/).
+Each of them can be customized (or new ones added) to your liking by following the Jinja's [Template Designer Documentation](https://jinja.palletsprojects.com/templates/).

 ## Running